 Diagnosis Of Bruxism

-Dental exams may help to identify the signs of bruxism in children.
+Detailed history and clinical examination may help to identify the signs of bruxism in children.
 Dentists may evaluate the child on several visits to determine whether it is a progressive condition and the type of possible treatment plan.

 X-rays and some additional tests could often be ordered to look for damage to the teeth and the jawbones.
 This may help exclude the diagnosis of other dental issues, temporomandibular joint (TMJ) problems, and other health issues causing similar symptoms.